williamMBDK/pacup/README.md

 # PacUp
 Back**up** of lists of explicitly installed **pac**kages from various linux package managers

-Note: PacUp currently does not support any of the below features besides listing explicitly installed packages.

 # Prerequisites
 * python3
 * bash (only tested in bash for now)